-When we experience something as traumatic, if we are able to work through our feelings about this event or series of events at that time, we can then move on from it- and issues we experience as traumatic can be wide ranging, including, for example, neglect, bullying, physical or mental abuse- However, it may be, that for very good reasons, we were not able to process the impact of the trauma on ourselves around the time when it happened.
-As a result we can end up pushing away parts of ourselves which carry hurt and emotions from what happened to us at the time.
-These parts of us may also have developed beliefs about ourselves as we tried to make sense of what was happening at the time.
+When we experience something as traumatic or have attachment wounds, if we are able to work through our feelings about this event or series of events at that time, we can then move on from it- and issues we experience as traumatic can be wide ranging, including, for example, neglect, bullying, physical or mental abuse.
+However, it may well be, that for very good reasons, we were not able to process the impact of the trauma or attachment wound on ourselves around the time when it happened.
+As a result,. we can end up pushing away parts of ourselves which carry hurt and emotions from what happened to us at the time; These parts of us may also have developed beliefs about ourselves as we tried to make sense of what was happening at the time.
 Other parts of us then take on extreme protective roles.
 Their aim is often:

-- to prevent us from being overwhelmed by those parts which carry those emotions and that hurt from that trauma.
+-to prevent us from being overwhelmed by those parts which carry the emotions and hurt from the trauma or attachment wound.

 -to protect us against the same thing happening to us again.

-So the IFS approach works to promote internal dialogue.
+So , the IFS approach works to promote internal dialogue.
 IFS very much recognises the positive intention as to why parts of us do what they do for us.
-Once parts of us which have taken extreme protective roles are more understood and only once they are willing, we can then go to the parts of us that carry hurt and help them heal and let go of what they hold.
+Once parts of us which have taken extreme protective roles are more understood by us and only once they are willing, we can then go to the parts of us that carry hurt and help them heal and let go of burdens that they hold.
+When this happens, the parts which took on more extreme protective roles can be invited to see this and then may choose to revert to more natural roles.
+Often they are so relieved at not having to carry on working so hard for us, which has taken so much energy and frankly, is often exhausting.

 https://ifs-institute.com/resources/articles/larger-self